Missouri, MO

 Missouri Child Care Assistance Program (CCAP) #

-The program pays for part of the child care costs, and you co-pay for a portion based on the size of the family, the amount of your income, and the number of children in care.
+The program pays for part of the child care costs on a sliding fee scale, and you co-pay for a portion based on the size of the family, the amount of your income, and the number of children in care.

 How do I apply for child care assistance in Missouri?